H. A. Prichard: Deriving moral obligation

 Therefore, Prichard concludes, just as observation of other people necessitates that other people exist, observation of a moral obligation necessitates that the obligation exists.
 Prichard finishes his essay by answering a few obvious problems.
 Most notably, he explains how people should guarantee the accuracy of their moral intuitions.
 Clearly, observations can be misleading.
 For instance, someone who sees a pencil in water may conclude that the object in the water is bent.
 However, when the pencil is pulled from the water, it is seen to be straight.
 The same can occur with moral intuition.
 If one begins to doubt one's intuition, one should try to imagine oneself in the moral dilemma related to the decision.
 If the intuition persists, then the intuition is accurate.
 Prichard further supports these claims by pointing out how it is illegitimate to doubt previously believed moral intuitions:

 With these considerations in mind, consider the parallel which, as it seems to me, is presented though with certain differences by Moral Philosophy.
 The sense that we ought to do certain things arises in our unreflective consciousness, being an activity of moral thinking occasioned by the various situations in which we find ourselves.
 At this stage our attitude to these obligations is one of unquestioning confidence.
 But inevitably the appreciation of the degree to which the execution of these obligations is contrary to our interest raises the doubt whether after all these obligations are, really obligatory, i.e., whether our sense that we ought not to do certain things is not illusion.
 We then want to have it proved to us that we ought to do so, i.e., to be convinced of this by a process which, as an argument, is different in kind from our original and unreflective appreciation of it.
 This demand IS, as I have argued, illegitimate.
 Hence in the first place, if, as is almost universally the case, by Moral Philosophy is meant the knowledge which would satisfy this demand, there is no such knowledge, and all attempts to attain it are doomed to failure because they rest on a mistake, the mistake of supposing the possibility of proving what can only be apprehended directly by an act of moral thinking.

+Personal life

+Prichard married lecturer Mabel Henrietta Ross in 1899.
+Ross was born in India in 1875 and she helped found St Anne's College; she lived until 1965.